 Estate planning laws are state-specific and for certain documents, such as the financial power of attorney and healthcare directive, each state may have its own statutory forms.
 While one state may honor a document executed in another state, medical personnel will be better able to honor your wishes in an emergency if your instructions are in a familiar form.
 Has an attorney licensed in your second state review your documents for compliance?
 You can prepare a second financial power of attorney and healthcare directive if necessary.

 Please give us a call as you prepare for your upcoming travel.
-We can answer your questions and to make sure you are properly protected no matter where you may roam.
-We are available to meet with you in person or via video conference.
+We can answer your questions and make sure you are properly protected no matter where you may roam.

 You can schedule a call with us or reach us directly at 855.528.9637 to learn more about how best to plan today to protect those most important to you.